How to see the Northern Lights tonight after alert triggered by solar storms

-Northern Lights alert: How to see stunning auroras after series of solar storms this week
+Northern Lights: How to see stunning auroras after series of solar storms this week

 Four coronal mass ejections are set to hit Earth between 15 and 17 October